-As inevitable as it is topical, December constitutes the moment when it seems appropriate to look ahead to the coming year and consider what factors may influence equity markets and what may be the sector/stock implications from our observations.
+As inevitable as it is topical, the start of a new year is the appropriate moment to look ahead and consider what factors may influence equity markets and what may be the sector/stock implications from our observations.
 Below is a (non-exhaustive) list of considerations we feel important.